karlajaramillo/dojo_rules/introduction.md

-I love Ruby and JavaScript!
+On my way to becoming a GitHub master.
+I love Ruby and JavaScript!\n \n* Git \n* CSS